arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ![Graphical representation of the tank level monitoring application.](assets/application_representation.svg)

-Big Tank is at least double the capacity of the Small Tank in the experimental setup shown before.
+The Big Tank has at least twice the capacity of the Small Tank in the experimental setup shown before.
+The communication between both tanks is done using Modbus RTU.

 ## Hardware and Software Requirements